 Safe and Respectful

-Those who wish to share their stories will be encouraged to do so by whatever means is best for them (orally, in writing or through face-to-face conversations).
+Those who wish to share their stories are encouraged to do so by whatever means is best for them (orally, in writing or through face-to-face conversations).
 Rainbow Communion Listening Spaces will receive stories from May 15, 2018 until June 15, 2019.

 Rainbow Communion is working hard to ensure that a confidential, safe, affirming and respectful space is created for people to share their experiences.
-The Committee will report to future General Assemblies and recommend concrete actions to address and respond to homophobia in the church.
+The Committee will report to future General Assemblies and recommend concrete actions to address and respond to homophobia, hypocrisy, heterosexism and transphobia in the church.
 The name “Rainbow Communion” was selected by the committee to intentionally reflect its mandate and purpose.

 *Rainbow: as a symbol of God’s promise, has its origin in the biblical covenant with Noah and his family.
 It is also a term or symbol often used to represent the inclusion of the full diversity of people and emphasizing the inclusion of persons who identify as sexual and/or gender minorities.